-Adult bed bugs resemble apple seeds, with flattened bodies that are oval shaped and a length of about 4 to 5 mm.
-These bugs vary in colour from a light yellow to brown, depending up the lifecycle stage but after they have fed on their victims, they take on a reddish brown tint.
+Beg bugs, also known as cimex lectularius, measure about 4 to 5 mm in length, roughly the same size as an apple seed.
+These bugs vary in colour from a light yellow to brown, depending on the lifecycle stage but after they have fed on their victims, they take on a reddish brown tint.
 Telltale signs of bedbugs include droppings which manifest as dark patches on sheets, skins or cuticle that gets left behind after shedding and the presence of live bugs in hiding places.
-Tiny blood stains or spots on sheets can also be evidence of bed bugs.
+Tiny bloodstains or spots on sheets can also be evidence of bed bugs.

 Tips for avoiding bed bugs

 - Be wary when purchasing used furniture (particularly bedding) and inspect it thoroughly before taking it home.

 - Never leave open suitcases lying around on the floor when you are on vacation.

 - Do not store your suitcase close to the bed in hotel rooms.
 Inspect your suitcase before bringing it into the house when you return from vacation.

 - Wash your clothes at a temperature of at least 60°C after returning from vacation.

 - Pop dubious objects in the freezer and keep them there for at least 24 hours.